-The GMC is setting out plans to recognise four key groups of doctors in secondary care who are responsible for the training of medical students and other doctors, and will check that its required standards for secondary care training are met through quality assurance activity.
+The GMC has set out plans to recognise four key groups of doctors in secondary care who are responsible for the training of medical students and other doctors.
+It will check that its required standards for secondary care training are met, through quality assurance activity.
 The trainer recognition process is a key component of the GMC's regulatory framework designed to provide assurance to patients and others that medical education and training produces doctors with the appropriate knowledge, skills and behaviours.

-This is consistent with paragraphs 39-43 in Good Medical Practice 2013 (3) which set out what is expected of doctors with regard to teaching and training:
+This is consistent with paragraphs 39-43 in Good Medical Practice 2013 (2) which set out what is expected of doctors with regard to teaching and training.
+Doctors:

-- Doctors should be prepared to contribute to teaching and training doctors and students. - Doctors must make sure that all staff they manage have appropriate supervision. - Doctors must be honest and objective when writing references, and when appraising or assessing the performance of colleagues, including locums and students.
-References must include all information relevant to their colleagues' competence, performance and conduct. - Doctors should be willing to take on a mentoring role for more junior doctors and other healthcare professionals. - Doctors must support colleagues who have problems with their performance or health.
+- should be prepared to contribute to teaching and training doctors and students; - must make sure that all staff they manage have appropriate supervision; - must be honest and objective when writing references, and when appraising or assessing the performance of colleagues, including locums and students.
+References must include all information relevant to their colleagues' competence, performance and conduct; - should be willing to take on a mentoring role for more junior doctors and other healthcare professionals; - must support colleagues who have problems with their performance or health.
 But they must put patient safety first at all times.

-This guide is supplementary to the GMC's guidance to all doctors on professional standards in medical education and practice, including Leadership and Management for all Doctors (4). 'the quality of medical practice and the safety of patients are crucially dependent on the quality of the training provided to medical students and trainees.'
-(2)
+This Guide is supplementary to the GMC's guidance to all doctors on professional standards in medical education and practice, including Leadership and Management for All Doctors.
+(3)